 - Add the yogurt and chillies to the pan.
 Cover with a lid and simmer on a low heat for 10 minutes.

 - Add the mackerel fillets and continue to simmer on a low heat for 10 minutes or until the fish is cooked through and flakes easily.
 Try not to cook too long as the fish will produce a liquid and the sauce will spoil.

-- Cook the rice according to the instructions on the packet and serve with the fish curry.
+- While the fish is cooking, boil the rice according to the instructions on the packet and serve with the fish curry.

 Time Saver Tips

 This recipe is tastiest if you use mackerel fillets.
 To prepare whole fish, clean then remove heads and tails, split the fish down the middle and remove the bones.
 To remove the skin, take the tail end of the fish and make a small angled cut through the flesh, with a sharp knife.
 Hold the fish tight with your hand while you gently move your knife through the fish, running the blade under the skin to loosen it.
 Wash the fillets and set aside, ensuring to clean hands, surfaces and all utensils used with the raw fish.
 If that sounds too time consuming, you can always use fresh or tinned mackerel that’s already been deboned.